Ximene Trencavel-22 June 1355

 He looked at Ximene, and Guillam in turn.
 My name is Estevan del Muria.
 I am of Moorish descent.
 Everything I am doing here is based on Arab medicine which I learned whilst studying at Montpellier.
-Estevan explained to them that he was of Moorish descent.
-As a child I was always had interested in mathematics and science but I have chosen medicine as a career as it gave me better prospects of earning a living. please follow my instructions if you want this young man make a good recovery.
+As a child, I was always had interested in mathematics and science but I have chosen medicine as a career as it gave me better prospects of earning a living. please follow my instructions if you want this young man to make a good recovery.

 Ximene had been watching Estevan carefully.
-She thought he looked knowledgeable, skillful.
+She thought he looked knowledgeable, skilful.
 ‘Can you save his life?’

 Estevan returned Ximenes steady gaze and then turned to look at John.